RedSkuII/HM-Resource-Tracker/README.md

 - Resources are tracked separately per in-game guild
 - Leaderboards and activity logs are guild-specific

+**Guild Dropdown Behavior:**
+- The system automatically retries if guilds don't load immediately
+- If you see "No Guilds Available", wait 1-2 seconds for the retry
+- This is normal during session authentication - guilds will appear automatically
+- No manual refresh needed - the system handles this for you

 **Free Tier Limits:**
 - **Vercel**: 100GB bandwidth, unlimited projects
 - **Turso**: 500 databases, 1B row reads, 1M row writes/month